|U.S. Government Launches Consumer Loan Locator: GovLoans.gov and Benefit Finder: Benefits.gov - COVID-19: Paycheck Protection Program|

-Even well run businesses can, from time to time, fall short of cash and/or working capital.
-Whether it is to grow a sales force, purchase new operating equipment, or fill a store with products and inventory, there are times when businesses need help to maintain their growth, or even just stay afloat.
+Even well run businesses can, from time to time, fall short of cash or working capital and seek small business financing.
+Whether it is to grow a sales force, purchase new equipment, or fill a store with products and inventory, there are times when businesses need help to maintain their growth, or even just stay afloat.
 So if you find yourself coming up short, rest assured, you are not alone.
-In fact, according to Entrepreneur magazine, more than $50,000,000 in loans is provided, per day, to U.S. small businesses, by the Small Business Administration.
+In fact, according to Entrepreneur magazine, more than $50,000,000 in loans is provided, per day, to U.S. small businesses seeking small business funding, by the Small Business Administration.

 Over the last decade, both traditional banks and the SBA have tightened up on the amount of loans they give small businesses and on the eligibility requirements they use to qualify those who receive these loans.
 Basically, and in short, banks, either on their own, or those which use a guarantee from the SBA, want to attach a small business loan to an owner or partner of a business and will look much closer at the personal guarantor of the loan rather than the businesses ability to pay.
 Banks also want to see several years of incorporation and operating income before they even consider a loan, not to mention apply strict guidelines on what the funds are to be used for.
 This has left many small businesses, especially startups, without the ability to get an approval, and with nowhere else to turn.